rems-project/asl_to_sail/README.md

 patches/ directory (which you may need to create).
 A custom patch directory can also be used.

+### Overrides

+If there are multiple definitions of a function in the ASL sources the desired one can be specified using an overrides file and option.
+Each line of an overrides file names a function and the file that its definition should be taken from, separated by a space.

 ## Licence and contributions

 This tool is distributed under the 2-clause BSD licence in [LICENCE][licence].